daniparera/MCR/Mappings/README.md

 This scripts are used to add synset-variant datasets in MCR.

-* createMatrix.py: Extract synset-variant-csco tuple from MCR and put it in matrix format.
+* createMatrix.py: Extract synset-variant-CSCO tuple from MCR and put it in matrix format.
 * updateMatrix.py: Update matrix information, for each dataset add a column with confidence level.
-* exportMCR.py   : Construct SQL sentences to update MCR from matrix information.
+* extractMatrixtoMCR.py : Construct SQL sentences to update MCR from matrix information.

 Download
 -------